 It depends.
-If you believe the other person displayed entirely careless actions, you could sue for a financial award.
+You could sue for a financial award if you believe the other person displayed careless actions.
 Under different circumstances, an insurance claim could provide sufficient compensation.

-In the state of Oklahoma, it’s the law to report an accident that resulted in injuries.
-Call 911 so the police can come to the scene and perform an investigation into the crash.
+In Oklahoma, it’s the law to report an accident that resulted in injuries.
+Call 911 so the police can come to the scene and investigate the crash.
 A copy of the police report will show who caused the accident and if anyone sought medical treatment.

 Even if you don’t think your injury is severe, you should still undergo an evaluation.
 Medical records are vital in any claim.
 It shows the insurance adjuster that your injury resulted from the collision as opposed to a previous medical condition.

-If you decide you want to file a lawsuit against the negligent motorist, there’s a strict deadline known as a statute of limitations.
+If you file a lawsuit against the negligent motorist, there’s a strict deadline known as a statute of limitations.
 In Oklahoma, the statute of limitations for a motorcycle accident is two years.
-That means you have two years from the date of the crash to bring legal action against someone else.
+That means you have two years from the crash date to bring legal action against someone else.

 Seeking legal representation ensures you receive the maximum compensation available.
 The average person doesn’t understand insurance policies or state laws surrounding motorcycle accidents.
 If you don’t know how the process works, you’ll likely make mistakes that could hurt your case.

 Abel Law Firm isn’t a jack of all trades.
-Our focus on personal injury cases gives us a set of skills and knowledge that help us succeed.
+Focusing on personal injury cases gives us skills and knowledge that help us succeed.
 We understand what insurance companies look for to determine a settlement amount.
-If you enter negotiations on your own, there’s a good chance you’ll end up walking away with much less than you deserve.
+If you enter negotiations alone, there’s a good chance you’ll walk away with much less than you deserve.

 How Will Abel Law Firm Win My Case?